 - Diligence: McWilliams shared her approach to supervision and examinations, which is, in part, to focus on the overall health of an institution rather than try to find isolated problems in institutions that are performing well.

-- Communication: McWilliams emphasised the importance of communication during the examination process and stated that examiners are expected to maintain open lines of communication with institutions to ensure examinations are “fair, unbiased, and free of outside influence.”
+- Communication: McWilliams emphasized the importance of communication during the examination process and stated that examiners are expected to maintain open lines of communication with institutions to ensure examinations are “fair, unbiased, and free of outside influence.”
 Outside of the examination process, McWilliams touched on the FDIC’s efforts to improve and streamline its communication and indicated that the agency has recently retired nearly 500 financial institution letters, or guidance documents, that were outdated or duplicative.

 - Regulatory Burden: McWilliams addressed the issue of regulatory burden and expressed her belief that the regulatory system is too complicated for many community banks.
 She also spoke to one of her key priorities, which is to “substantially simplify capital requirements for community banks,” and referenced the proposed rule issued jointly with the Federal Reserve and the Comptroller of the Currency in November 2018.
-The proposal, in part, provides community banks the option to calculate a simple leverage ratio, as opposed to utilising the current and more complicated measures of capital adequacy.
+The proposal, in part, provides community banks the option to calculate a simple leverage ratio, as opposed to utilizing the current and more complicated measures of capital adequacy.

 The closing comments to the American Banking Association’s Banking Law Committee left attendees with the message that Chairman McWilliams would be taking action to help clarify and simplify the supervisory process.
 Her initial objectives include making it easier for financial institutions to apply through the de novo application process, to limit the regulatory burden on community banks, and to improve the supervisory process.
 While these changes may not be immediate, they will likely be helpful to financial institutions once implemented.
 Financial institutions should continue to keep a close watch on the actions of the FDIC for progress on the initiatives addressed above.